killme2008/xmemcached/README.md

   It's nio based and was carefully turned to get top performance.

 homepage:  http://code.google.com/p/xmemcached/

 downloads; http://code.google.com/p/xmemcached/downloads/list

 wiki :     http://code.google.com/p/xmemcached/w/list

 author : dennis zhuang(killme2008@gmail.com)

+##Highlights

+1.Supports all memcached text based protocols and binary protocols(Binary protocol supports since version 1.2.0).

+2.Supports distributed memcached with standard hash or consistent hash strategy

+3.Supports for JMX to allow you to monitor and control the behavior of the XMemcachedClient.Change the optimizer's factor or add/remove memcached server dynamically

+4.Supports weighted server.

+5.Supports connection pool.You can create more connections to one memcached server with java nio.(since version 1.2.0)

+6.Supports failure mode and standby nodes.

+7.Supports integrating to spring framework and hibernate-memcached.

+8.High performance.

+9.Supports talking with kestrel(a MQ written in scala) and TokyoTyrant

 ##FAQ